 and driving up prices and rents in an already tight market, according to reporting by Investigate West.

-Wall Street investment firms that have in the past focused on investing in apartment buildings have started selling bonds to buy single family homes
+Wall Street investment firms that have in the past focused on investing in apartment buildings have started

 .
 The companies back the bonds with rental revenue, and add to their earnings by charging tenants extra fees for maintenance.